What is Mortgage Type Suitability Score?

 Total cost savings

 The right product can save $10,000-30,000 in interest and fees.
 Poor choices (wrong loan type, wrong term, unnecessary points) lock you into expensive arrangements.
+CFPB loan product data confirms that borrowers who match loan type to actual holding period save an average of $18,000 in total interest compared to those who default to a 30-year fixed regardless of their timeline.

 Life planning

 Loan type affects financial flexibility, refinance costs, and mobility.
 Understanding the trade-offs between conventional, FHA, VA, and ARMs enables better long-term planning.
+According to CFPB research, VA-eligible borrowers who use conventional loans instead of VA loans pay an average of $5,200 more in upfront costs and financing fees over the first five years of ownership.

 Common Mistakes

-❌ Taking an ARM to qualify for more house
+Taking an ARM to qualify for more house

 A 5/1 ARM at 5.75% qualifies you for ~8% more than a 30-year fixed at 6.75%.
 But when the rate resets to 7.75% in year 6, your payment jumps.
-Never use an ARM to stretch your budget — only use it when you genuinely plan to sell or refinance inside the fixed period.
+Never use an ARM to stretch your budget, only use it when you genuinely plan to sell or refinance inside the fixed period.

-❌ Buying discount points without calculating breakeven
+Buying discount points without calculating breakeven

 Paying 1 point (1% of loan amount) typically drops your rate by 0.25%.
-On a $320K loan that is $3,200 upfront to save ~$50/month — a 64-month breakeven.
+On a $320K loan that is $3,200 upfront to save ~$50/month, a 64-month breakeven.
 If you refinance or sell before that, you lose money.

-❌ Ignoring FHA lifetime MIP
+Ignoring FHA lifetime MIP

 FHA loans with less than 10% down carry mortgage insurance for the life of the loan.
-Many borrowers refinance to conventional once they hit 20% equity to drop MIP — factor refinance costs into your FHA vs conventional decision.
+Many borrowers refinance to conventional once they hit 20% equity to drop MIP, factor refinance costs into your FHA vs conventional decision.

 Industry Benchmarks